Kiragroh/Kira_DICOM-RT-Anonymizer-MG/README.md

 Requierements:
 1.)
 Windows operating system
-2.) rund the .exe in the downloaded and then extracted folder
+2.) run the .exe in the downloaded and then extracted folder
 3.) have 'Microsoft .NET Framework 4.5' installed.
 Usually, it is automatically installed on a windows machine.
 On an internet PC, you will be prompted to install.
 Otherwise download here: https://www.microsoft.com/de-de/download/details.aspx?id=30653)

 A future release will include two additional features: